matejfric/mdbook/src/rust/rust.md

 - Checking that the project compiles: `cargo check`
 - Building for release: `cargo build --release`
 - Static checker: `cargo clippy`
+- See the code with added Prelude and replaced macros: `cargo expand`

+Translation unit in Rust is called a crate and all source files are compiled as a whole.
+Contrary to C, where for each file, an object file is created and the object files are then linked together to create a binary.

 ## 2. Variables